sadransh/ontology-matching-framework/README.md

 ## Pre-training

-Pretraining is done starting from byT5 google checkpoint and using the generated pre-training data
+Pretraining is done starting from byt5-small google checkpoint and using the generated pre-training data

-- Set the file path inside regarding base model and pre-training data in the script
+- Set the file path inside regarding base model and pre-training data in the `pre-train.sh`
-- set mlm to True, start from byT5 google checkpoint.
+- set mlm to True, start from byt5 google checkpoint.
-- Run the following commands to perform pre-training:
+- Run the following commands to perform pre-training:(the first arg is the # of GPUs as is assumed to be 8)

   ```
   cd scripts
-  torchrun --nproc_per_node=8 train.py
+  sh pretrain.sh 8
   ```

   The script will perform pre-training and will generate pre-trained checkpoints.